mattpe/wbma/docs/w1-toolchain.md

 - all source code
 - README.md and other documentaion
-- grunt, bower & npm settings files
+- eg. npm grunt or bower settings files
-- .gitignore file: to exclude stuff not to be included
+- .gitignore file: list of local stuff not to be included in the version control:

 Exclude:

 - IDE specific project files & folders
-- build targets
+- build targets and other automatically generated files
-- packages managed by npm or bower (= _node_modules/_ & _bower_components/_ folders)
+- packages managed e.g. by npm or bower (= _node_modules/_ & _bower_components/_ folders)
 - any temp & OS specific files, like Apple's `.DS_Store`

 ---